siiftun1857/istrolid-magnux-documents/modifiers.md

 > groups: vanilla_defects
 > info: Weapons fire will clear their current volley.

-Weapons like sidewinders and autocannon will cancel their queued bullets when fire.
+Weapons like Sidewinders and Autocannon will cancel their queued bullets when fire, result in a waste of energy.

 The effect is only visible when such weapon has their reload time significantly reduced, and the only valid design to make this happen is autocannon with 4 or more reloaders.